DudeYarvie/JARViE_Battery_Saver_Board/README.md

 # JARViE_Power_Ranger
-C++ Libraries and Examples for the JARViE Power Ranger Control Board
+Add Auto-shutdown Capability, Manual ON/OFF Power Control and or Extend the Life of Battery Powered Projects using the C++ Libraries and Examples in this repo.